DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 Root Block
 ----------

-The outermost entity defining the `design_` presented within the user inferface.
-If the higest level Root Block is selected this encapulates the entire `design_`, otherwise the Root Block represents a configured `block_` representing an entity within that Design.
-The selected Block may itself be a `parent_block_` consisting of multiple `Child Blocks <child_block_>` or a `child_block_` in its own right of the wider Design.
+The outermost entity defining the content presented within the user interface.
+If the outermost Block representing a `design_` is selected this encapulates the entire `design_`, from where a user can 'drill down' to an area of interest.
+Otherwise the Root Block represents any configured `block_` within the `design_`.

 .. _source_port_: